solidzone/mailmeteor-landing/mail-merge-gmail/mail-merge-gmail-google-sheets.md

 ![Emails sent through a mail merge in Gmail](/assets/img/blog/mail-merge-gmail/google-sheets/mail-merge-gmail-emails-sent.png){:class="no-shadow"}{:width="600px" height="397px"}

-In this blog, we’re going to answer your big questions about **using Google Sheets to mail merge in Gmail**, offering some advice on what the best methods are and what extra features you can take advantage of with your emails.
+In this blog, we’re going to answer your questions about **using Google Sheets to mail merge in Gmail**, offering some advice on what the best methods are and what extra features you can take advantage of with your emails.
 Read on to find out more!

 ## Can you mail merge from Google Sheets?

 It's possible to mail merge emails in Gmail using Google sheets.
 With a little help from Google add-ons, it’s the easiest thing in the world.

-All you need is a Google account with Gmail or a Google Workspace account., Once you have those things set up, mail merging is a simple and efficient process.
+All you need is a Google account with Gmail or a Google Workspace account.
+Once you have everything set up, mail merging is a simple and efficient process.

 <video autoplay muted loop playsinline>
   <source src="/assets/img/blog/mail-merge-gmail/what-is-mail-merge-gmail.mp4" alt="Combining Gmail and Google Sheets to send personalized emails"/>